 Laura Williams has been working at Peters Fraser and Dunlop since May 2011, first as an assistant and then as an Associate Agent.

-She is building a list of fiction and non-fiction, and is currently looking for edgy literary and commercial fiction, crime and thrillers and high-concept young adult.
+She is building a fiction list, and is currently looking for edgy literary and commercial fiction, psychological thrillers and high-concept young adult.
 Please send submissions via email.

-Silvia Molteni began working at Peters, Fraser & Dunlop in 2011 as Camilla Shestopal’s assistant.
-She is now an Associate Agent, building her own list of clients and is looking for children’s and YA/crossover fiction (literary/commercial, horror, fantasy, sci-fi, psychological thrillers) and non-fiction.
-Silvia is also looking for books in translation (Italian, Spanish and French languages).
+Silvia Molteni is the dedicated children’s books Agent at PFD.
+She is building a list of clients and is looking for children’s fiction – from picture books to middle-grade novels – and young adults and crossover fiction (literary/commercial, horror, fantasy, sci-fi, psychological thrillers) and non-fiction.
 She accepts submissions via email.

 Silvia also handles all audio rights for the agency and sells foreign rights in our children’s and YA titles worldwide as well as backlist titles to Italy.